salman-abedin/bolt/README.md

 ![](demo/preview.gif)

-# Bolt: Lighting fast file/folder launcher for Unix
+# Bolt: Lighting fast file/folder launcher for the fastest workfow ever

 ## How it works